|MP 7.01.67||Endovascular Grafts for Abdominal Aortic Aneurysms|

 - Treatment of aneurysms that do meet the recommended threshold for surgery in patients who are ineligible for open repair due to physical limitations or other factors

-For treatment of ruptured abdominal aortic aneurysm with endoprostheses, several factors must be considered including the following:
+For treatment of ruptured AAA with endoprostheses, several factors must be considered including the following:

 - The patient must be sufficiently stable to undergo detailed computed tomography (CT) examination for anatomic measurements,